Is there a safe colored pencil solvent? Why would you want to use it?

-There are a number of other options for dissolving and moving the pigment about on the paper - quite apart from the obvious choice of water with water soluble pencils.
+There are a number of other options for blending colored pencils - quite apart from the obvious choice of water with watercolor pencils.

 One of those I will briefly discuss is the Icarus Board.
 This is manufactured in the USA and sold by developer, Ester Roi.

-I have not tried this heated drawing board, but I have seen excellent results from those who have used it.
-It melts the wax pencil pigment with a controlled heat.
+I have not tried this heated drawing board, but I have seen excellent results from those who have.
+It melts the wax binder with a controlled heat.

 Full details and a demonstration can be seen on their website.
 The boards are despatched worldwide.
 Discounts are sometimes available to members of pencil groups such as CPAL Facebook group.
 The board is expensive - the smallest size is 14 inches x 20 inches working area and is priced around $270 plus shipping and Insurance.